hyperledger-labs/yui-ibc-solidity/docs/ibft2-light-client.md

 In IBFT 2.0 protocol, the total number of nodes, `n`, and the maximum number of byzantine nodes(`f(n)`) can be expressed as `f(n) = (n-1) / 3`

-There is a voting mechanism that allows nodes to add or remove validators from the valudator set.
+There is a voting mechanism that allows nodes to add or remove validators from the validator set.
 Up to one vote can be added per Block and will be applied if 1/2+ votes of the validator set are included in the block within the epoch.
 For more details on how voting works, please refer to [5].

 An overview of the consensus state transitions in IBFT 2.0 is shown below: